Close Menu

 Facebook Twitter LinkedIn Pinterest Email

 Some features of a giraffe’s spot pattern are passed on from mother to baby, according to a new study led by researchers from Penn State.
-The study also reveals that survival of young giraffes is related to spot pattern, which may help provide camouflage from predators.
+The study also reveals that the survival of young giraffes is related to spot pattern, which may help provide camouflage from predators.

 Giraffe spots are distinctive and beautiful, as shown by the popularity of giraffe patterns in fashion and design.
-But how giraffe patterns came to be and what purpose they serve in the wild was a mystery until this now.
+But how giraffe patterns came to be and what purpose they serve in the wild was a mystery until now.

 Giraffe spot patterns are complex and can be quite different among individuals, but we don’t really know their purpose in the wild.
 Complex markings can help animals evade predators, regulate their temperature, or recognize family or individuals, all of which can affect their ability to survive and reproduce.